Update: This project reached substantial completion on Sept. 16, 2019, when staff occupied the structure.

-The plan is to make the new Lower Makefield location the central hub of the Commission’s administration and executive operations.
-This would then allow the Commission to repurpose its Morrisville location.
+The plan was to make the new Lower Makefield location the central hub of the Commission’s administration and executive operations, allowing the Commission to eventually repurpose its Morrisville location.

-Administration building – A two-story office building will be built on an approximately three-acre buildable section of the 10-acre parcel.
-The facility is expected to include energy-efficient elements such as natural daylighting, rooftop solar panels, sustainable materials and systems and other life-cycle, cost-saving features.
-The design team included building elements such as a glass curtainwalls and building structure to allude to a truss-like bridge structure.
+Administration building – A two-story office building was built on an approximately three-acre buildable section of the 10-acre parcel.
+The facility includes energy-efficient elements such as natural daylighting, rooftop solar panels, sustainable materials and systems, and other life-cycle, cost-saving features.
+The design team included building features such as glass curtainwalls and a building structure incorporating truss-bridge structural elements.

-Parking for the building will consist of around 120 spaces, all separate from the park-and-ride lot that will be reconstructed.
-Tie-ins to utilities (electric, gas, water, sewer) for the building will be from service lines along Taylorsville and Woodside roads.
-The facility will include fuel pumps for Commission administrative vehicles and a loading/service entrance.
-Driveway access to the building site will be from Woodside Road.
+Parking for the building consists of around 120 spaces, all separate from the resized/reconditioned park-and-ride lot.
+Tie-ins to utilities (electric, gas, water, sewer) for the building is from service lines along Taylorsville and Woodside roads.
+The facility includes fuel pumps for Commission administrative vehicles and a loading/service entrance.
+Driveway access to the building site is from Woodside Road.
 As per assurances given to Lower Makefield Township, NO MAINTENANCE FACILITIES OR FUNCTIONS WILL BE HOUSED AT THIS LOCATION.

-Site-wide landscaping, including tree plantings, will be conducted in the aftermath of construction.
+Site-wide landscaping, including tree plantings, is being conducted in the aftermath of construction.

-Park-and-ride lot – The existing lot has 170 vehicle spaces but average daily use is 40 to 45 spaces.
-The lot is severely deteriorated and needs reconstruction.
-The redesigned/right-sized lot will consist of slightly more than 100 spaces with designated space for bus pickups.
-The new lot will remain separated from the Commission’s administration facility.
-Upon completion, the lot will remain open for public commuter and recreational use.
-The Commission will be responsible for all maintenance and operation of the lot in perpetuity.
+Park-and-ride lot – The prior lot had 170 vehicle spaces but average daily use was 40 to 45 spaces.
+The lot was severely deteriorated and needed reconstruction.
+The redesigned/right-sized lot now consist of slightly more than 100 spaces with designated space for bus pickups.
+The new lot is separated from the Commission’s office facility and is available for public commuter and recreational use, free of charge.
+The Commission is responsible for all maintenance and operation of the lot in perpetuity.

-Connector path – A connector path will be installed to link the park-and-ride lot with the former residential building (1799 house) that will undergo adaptive reuse as an information/rest area for bicyclists, pedestrians and other recreationists.
+Connector path – A connector path was be installed to link the park-and-ride lot with the former residential building (1799 house) that will undergo adaptive reuse as an information/rest area for bicyclists, pedestrians and other recreationists.
 The connector path will be maintained at Commission expense.
-The location is in close proximity to where the Delaware Canal’s towpath will link with the ramp for the pedestrian/walkway that is being constructed on the upstream span of the Scudder Falls Replacement Bridge.
-The bridge’s bike-ped path will link with the Delaware & Raritan Canal’s towpath on the New Jersey side.
+The location is in close proximity to where the Delaware Canal’s towpath will link with the ramp for the pedestrian/walkway that is being constructed on the upstream span of the Scudder Falls Toll Bridge’s first completed span (upstream side).
+The bridge’s bike-ped path, which is expected to open for use in the summer 2020, will link with the Delaware & Raritan Canal’s towpath on the New Jersey side.